devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 ![preview](../images/jenkins50.png)

-7. Build the job again and ouput will be as below:
+7. Build the job and ouput will be as below:

 ![preview](../images/jenkins51.png)